Demi Lovato’s Assistant Thought ‘She’s Dead’ After Overdose, Details Of Bodyguard Saving Her Life

 More details emerge from singer Demi Lovato’s apparent drug overdose about 10 days ago.

-A TMZ report states that the 25-year-old singer’s personal assistant was found screaming: ‘She’s dead, she’s dead,’ before her bodyguard’s quick thinking reportedly saved her life.
+A TMZ report states that the 25-year-old singer’s personal assistant was found screaming “She’s dead, she’s dead,” before her bodyguard’s quick thinking reportedly saved her life.

 Sources tell TMZ that the unnamed bodyguard rushed to perform first aid on Lovato who appeared not to be breathing.
 The report describes blood on the singer’s pillow along with vomit, which may have disrupted her breathing.